namankharbanda007/dev-vani/ElatoAI-main/docs/Deploy.md

 ## How to deploy

-1. Elato consists of 4 main parts:
+1. Smartmurti consists of 4 main parts:
 	1. the database hosted on supabase,
 	2. the frontend that runs with NextJS,
 	3. the server that runs on Deno edge functions and